NixOS/nix.dev/source/tutorials/module-system/module-system.md

 For its type, you should use `listOf <elementType>`, which is a list type where each element must have the specified type.

-Instead of `lines`, in this case you will want the nested type to be `str`, a generic string type.
+Instead of `lines`, in this case you will want the type of the list elements to be `str`, a generic string type.

 The difference between `str` and `lines` is in their merging behavior:
 Module option types not only check for valid values, but also specify how multiple definitions of an option are to be combined into one.
 - For `lines`, multiple definitions get merged by concatenation with newlines.
 - For `str`, multiple definitions are not allowed.
 This is not a problem here, since one can't define a list element multiple times.

-Make the following additions to your `default.nix` file now:
+Make the following additions to your `default.nix` file:
 ```diff
 # default.nix
      generate.script = lib.mkOption {